foldsh/fold/README.md

 ## Project Structure

-A fold projet has a very simple structure.
+A fold project has a very simple structure.
 It consists of a project root, which is identified by the `fold.yaml` file, and services.

 Services are simply subdirectories within a fold project that container a valid